 More people should grow Micro Tom tomatoes

 I really like Micro Tom tomatoes, the plants are tiny and the fruit tastes ok.
 I don't see the point in exaggerating when describing plants.
 If people want to grow them, then they will grow them even if they do not produce millions of fruit on a tiny plant.
 I have shared seeds with several seed savers and a few dedicated growers.
-I also list seeds for sale on my for sale page when I have enough to spare.
+I also list organic seeds for sale on my for sale page when I have enough to spare.
 At this stage this is the only place in Australia to get Micro Tom tomato seeds.